Gabriel Gomez (poet)

-Gabriel "Gabe" Gómez is a poet, journalist, and marketing professional.
+Gabriel "Gabe" Gómez is a poet, journalist, and marketing executive.

-Born in El Paso, Texas, Gómez is the author of The Outer Bands (University of Notre Dame Press, 2007), which was selected by Valerie Martinez as the 2007 winner of the Andrés Montoya Poetry Prize.
+Born in El Paso, Texas, Gabe Gómez is the author of The Outer Bands (University of Notre Dame Press, 2007), which was selected by Valerie Martinez as the 2007 winner of the Andrés Montoya Poetry Prize.
 The title poem is a found poem on the experiences of living through Hurricane Katrina and Hurricane Rita.